gaxar77/NewEditor/readme.md

-Windows New File Context Menu Editor
+NewEditor 1.0
 ===

-This is a simple control panel applet I wrote in C# that lets you add and remove file types in the new file context menu on Windows for the current user.
+A control panel applet allowing you to modify the New File men in Window Explorer currently logged in user.

-You need NSIS installed in order for the setup program to be created when building the application.
+You need NSIS installed in order build the project.